fbpx Skip to main content

 Medicare does not generally cover the cost of dental implants in Australia for seniors.
 Dental services, including implant surgery, are considered elective or cosmetic procedures and are not covered under the Medicare Benefits Schedule (MBS).

-However, there are a few exceptions where Medicare may provide limited dental coverage for dental implants
+However, there are a few exceptions where Medicare may provide limited dental coverage for dental implants.

 For example, if a senior is unable to eat or speak properly due to a medical condition, and a dental implant is deemed necessary for their treatment, Medicare may provide partial coverage for the procedure.